 As an ambassador for the mental health charity MIND in West Essex, I work with them to raise awareness of mental health issues and reduce the stigma associated with asking for help.

 I have a very personal reason for wanting to do this.
-A reason that takes me back over six years to the very beginning of my journey to joy.
+A reason that takes me back over seven years.

 (This is a long post, my friends.
 You might want to grab a cuppa and settle in.)